 Sign Language Interpretation

-We are very excited to be offering our first scheduled American Sign Language interpretted performance downtown at The Public Theater this season for Mother of the Maid with plans for more offerings during the 18-19 seaons.
-In addition American Sign Language interpreted performances are also scheduled for select Delacorte Theater events throughout the summer.
+The Public is working to bring more oppurtunities for patrons to attend American Sign Langauge interpretted performances downtown at The Public Theater during our Astor Place Season.
+American Sign Language interpreted performances are scheduled for select Delacorte Theater events throughout the summer.
 Search our calendar for a complete list of sign-interpreted performances, or contact us at 212.967.7555 for assistance.

 The Public Theater also offers sign language interpretation upon request.
 Requests for sign language interpreters, cued speech transliterators, or oral interpreters for non-designated events must be received at least two weeks prior to the event by the Director of Audience Services at 212.967.7555 or firstname.lastname@example.org.
 These requests are subject to the availability of an interpreter and are provided at the discretion of the management.

 Open-captioning is scheduled for select Public Theater events throughout the year.
 During these events, an experienced captioner scrolls up to three lines of text onto a four-foot-long LED sign in sync with the performance downtown at The Public.
 Tickets in our open captioned sections may be purchased on our website by selecting a seat that has been designated as Open Caption accessible, by visiting our box office or by contacting our captioning partner TDF.org.